devhl-labs/CocApi/README.md

 Downloads the current war for a clan which is warring one of your tracked clans, but otherwise would not be downloaded.
 This ensures the most recent data is available.
 It may help if a tracked clan's war log is private.
 It also helps get the final war stats in the event the clan searches for a new war immediately.

 ### ClanService
-Downloads the clan, current war, war log, and league group for a given clan.
+Downloads the clan, war log, and league group for a given clan.

+### ClanWarService
+Downloads the current war.

 ### ClanMemberService
 Iterates the Clan cache table searching for any clan with DownloadMembers enabled.
 Every player present in the clan will be downloaded.
 Players added to the Players table by this service will have Download set to **false**.
 When the village leaves the tracked clan, it will no longer update and will eventually be removed from the cache.
 If you wish to continue tracking these villages, on the OnClanUpdated event check for new members using `Clan.ClanMembersJoined(e.Stored, e.Fetched)` and add them to the PlayersClient with Download set to true.